Feldherren/vxace-GTBS-tactics-recruitment/README.md

   v1.0 - first released version of script v1.1 - user can now specify skills clone actor will start with.
 Also, general
-         fixes and tweaks, such as removing test code.
+         fixes and tweaks, such as removing test code. v1.2 - user can now specify class clone actor will start with and level as.
+         Also removed a useless thing that was never really used in the first place.

 -------
 General